communitiesuk/auto-ml-pipeline/README.md

     }
 ```

 You can add new models by adding them to the model_param_dict object with the corresponding hyperparamters that you'd like to optimise for.
-Please see the [scikit-learn documentation ](https://scikit-learn.org/stable/api/index.html) for more example model architectures that you can use in the pipeline.
+Please see the [scikit-learn documentation](https://scikit-learn.org/stable/api/index.html) for more example model architectures that you can use in the pipeline.

 ### Run the pipeline

 The following code shows an example of running the pipeline.

-First the data is preprocessed by dropping specified columns and performing dummy encoding.
-The data is then split into a training and test set.
+First the feature data is preprocessed by dropping the specified columns and target variable and performing one-hot dummy encoding.
+This step can be ommitted if one-hot encoding is not desirable.
+The target data is separate from the rest of the data for use in the pipeline.

 The main model pipeline function is called which will train and evaluate the models for each of the model types specified in the model_param_dict dictionary.
 The output_label variable is used to specify a label to add to each of the output files for the pipeline run.
+Within the main pipeline code, the data is split into a training and test set (80%/20%).

 This pipeline loop is then repeated for each variable in the target_var_list.